-The best cheap board games
+The best cheap board games 2022: the list

 This is a cooperative game of deduction and word-making.
 Because it's cooperative, it largely avoids one of the major pitfalls of word/spelling games, which is that some people just tend to find it easier to pick a complex word from a jumble of letters than others.
-In Letter Jam, you will have a jumble of letters to make a word from, but because you're trying to come up with words that other people have to guess, there's no inherent value in longer or more obscure words.
+In Letter Jam, you still have a jumble of letters to make a word from, but because you're trying to come up with words that other people have to guess, there's no inherent value in longer or more obscure words.

-When you're certain you know what the letter that's currently up in front of you is, you can place it face down again, and bring up your next letter, keeping a note of what you think they are as you go.
+When you're certain you know what the letter that's currently in front of you is, you can place it face down again, and bring up your next letter, keeping a note of what you think they are as you go.
 The challenge in the game is that the group only has a limited number of guesses overall.
-When you run out, everyone needs to make a guess as to what word their cards spell – you don't necessarily need to have worked every single letter for this, of course!
+When you run out, everyone needs to make a guess as to what word their cards spell – you don't necessarily need to have worked out every single letter for this, of course!

 We love this game because it's truly cooperative – nobody has all the information needed at any time, and everyone is relying on others to help them out.
 Domineering personalities can't overshadow play the way they can in some other cooperative games.
 You can also make it harder or easier as needed, by changing the length of the face-down word in front of each player.

-There are only 16 cards to play with in the first place, and a random one is actually left out of each round.
+There are only 16 cards to play with, and a random one is actually left out of each round.
 Every card depicts a figure from the court with a value attached to them, and they all have a special power of some kind, which tend to be geared around either knocking other people out of the game, or avoiding being knocked out yourself.
-Everyone starts with a single card, and on your turn you draw a single new card from the deck, and decide which of the two to play now (using its power), and which to hold for next turn.
+Everyone starts with a single card, and on your turn you draw a new card from the deck, and decide which of the two to play now (using its power), and which to hold for next turn.
 The aim is to either be the last person left when all others have been eliminated, or if more than one person is still in when the deck runs out, to have the highest-value card in your hand.

 You play several rounds to finish a game, each of which is really quick.
 It's short and sharp game of deduction, cunning and no small amount of luck, but one you can play over and over again and it always feel fresh.
 All in a teeny box.

 There's a bigger version of this game called Sushi Go Party, which has lots of extra sushi types that you can rotate in and out of play every time you bust it out, keeping it fresh (…get it?).
 It also supports up to eight players!
-Sadly, it's just over our £20 price limit here.
+Sadly, it's just over our price limit here.

 Exit: The Room is a whole range of games (there are 13 in total) that are designed to give you the escape room experience at home – each is based on a different theme, including 'The Abandoned Cabin', 'The Polar Station' and 'The Sunken Treasure'.
 Inside, you'll find components such as code wheels, cards, clues and all kinds of puzzles, which you'll have to work your way through.